Information for Students

 The information presented here helps students understand the university's policies and procedures regarding acts of academic dishonesty (in particular, plagiarism).

 All new students are provided instruction concerning plagiarism at Kent State University as part of the Destination Kent State/First Year Experience course (US 10097).
 If you did not take that course or otherwise want to review the information presented during that session, consult our Plagiarism Education page.
-During the DKS/FYE session, students are asked to consider signing an Honor Pledge.

 The university's policy on student cheating and plagiarism (3342-3-01.8 in the policy register) addresses the procedure when a student is accused of plagiarizing.
 The outline below summarizes the steps in that process (there are also flowcharts that diagram the process for Kent Campus and Regional Campus students):